ankushlaour/javascriptprompt/README.md

 # javascriptprompt
-this concept use to take the input from the user in without using any query selector
+This concept use to take the input from the user in without using any query selector
 OR with out using any html file . this program can run without any browser by using node js